gregsimon/integra7editor/README.md

 WebMIDI Editor for Roland Integra-7

+Right now this simply creates a Cubase patch script by interroating a real device.
+This means it captures all user Tones and creates a patch script that models all the extensions currently installed.

-This is a web-based edtior for the Roland Integra-7 SuperNATURAL sound module.
+This will eventually be a web-based edtior for the Roland Integra-7 SuperNATURAL sound module.
 It requires no installs or drivers, simply a Chrome browser or Chromebook software version 33 or later.

 MIDI Implementation is here